vuminhtue/SMU_Workshop_Linux/_episodes/03-File_system.md

 Quit the `man` pages by typing "q".

 We can also use `ls` to see the contents of a different directory.
-Let's list the diretories of all the Palmetto users:
+Let's list the directories of all the Palmetto users (note that you cannot actually go inside other people's directories):
 ~~~
 $ ls /home
 ~~~
+{: .bash}

-As we will discuss later, you can't see the *contents* of other people's directories.
+Note that on Palmetto you cannot access other people's directories.

 The next command we will discuss is `mkdir`, which creates a new directory.
 Let's create a directory with the name `linux_workshop`:

 ~~~
 $ mkdir linux_workshop
 ~~~
+{: .bash}

 Now, if you type `ls`, you should see `linux_workshop` lited among the contents of your home directory.